rahulmani15/Delhi-Metro-Map/README.md

 # Delhi-Metro-Map
-The Metro Map Navigator project focuses on creating a C++ software application that assists users in navigating a metro system by utilizing data structures.
+The Metro Map Navigator is a C++ software application designed to help users navigate through a metro system efficiently.
+The application utilizes a graph data structure to represent the metro map and implements Dijkstra's algorithm to find the shortest path between stations.